Zaxxon709/debridmanager/README.md

 ### How to Authorize:

-<p>- Select Authorize and proceed to pair your account
+<p>- Select Authorize and proceed to pair your account<br>
-- Wait for the 'Sync is complete' notification and choose OK to save
+- Wait for the 'Sync is complete' notification and choose OK to save<br>
-- All supported add-ons included with the build are now authorized
+- All supported add-ons included with the build are now authorized<br>
 - You can now exit and start streaming!</p><br>